Battle of Burki: Battle

 India began their advance from Khalra under Major-General Har Krishan Sibal and tank operations under Lieutenant-Colonel Anant Singh with a village called Jahman being the first major Pakistani outpost to fall.
-Pakistani troops pulled back towards the next major town, which was Burki, leaving small pockets of resistance at each village to slow down Indian advance.
+In the Burki-Manhala sector, Pakistani troops pulled back towards the next major towns of Manhala and Burki, leaving small pockets of resistance at each village to slow down Indian advance.

 Despite the Indian Army's capture of the Burki sector through the Bambawali-Ravi-Bedian Canal, the outnumbered military companies under Major Raja Aziz Bhatti had forced the Indian Army to engage in hand-to-hand combat during the night of the 7–8 September 1965, and the fighting continued through the next three days despite the Indian Army's numerical advantage.
-Subsequently, the Indian Army's armour columns had to focus on securing the Burki sector as well as destroying the bridge connecting the Bambawali-Ravi-Bedian Canal.
+Subsequently, the Indian Army's armour columns had to focus on securing the Burki-Manhala sector as well as destroying the bridge connecting the Bambawali-Ravi-Bedian Canal.

 On 8 September, Pakistan began the counter-attack with Pakistani artillery pounding the Indian advance on 8, 9 and 10 September.
 The constant shelling slowed down the Indian advance but failed to stop it completely.
 This was followed by a counterattack by Pakistani armour consisting of a considerable part of Pakistan's 1st Armoured Division.
-Indian infantry eventually clashed with Pakistani tanks at Burki, which resulted in most of the Pakistani armour being damaged or destroyed by 10 September.
+Indian infantry eventually clashed with Pakistani tanks at Burki village, which resulted in most of the Pakistani armour being damaged or destroyed by 10 September.

 The Indian infantry was able to hold off the Pakistani armoured units until Indian tanks from the 18th Cavalry Regiment arrived.
 They were then able to subsequently launch the main assault on 10 September with armour support.
 As most of the Pakistani tanks had already been lost, the Pakistani defenders had little armoured support from the remaining tanks.
 The 4th Sikh and 16th Punjab mounted an attack on Pakistani positions held by 17th Punjab and 12th Punjab.
 The latter’s commander, Major Abdul Habib Khan, was killed, causing a withdrawal from the east bank of the BRB Canal.
 Alpha Company 17th Punjab found itself exposed and under increasing pressure.
 Despite communications being cut after an artillery strike, fire support continued, and the defenders fought fiercely.
-Indian Commanding Officer Lt.
-Col. Satish Chandra Joshi of the armoured regiment was killed in action.
+Indian commanding officer, Lieutenant-Colonel Satish Chandra Joshi of the armoured regiment was killed in action.
 A few Pakistani fighter jets were called in to provide air cover for Pakistani troops and to target Indian positions.
 However, the use of fighters to perform strafing against ground troops instead of bombers meant that little was achieved through air support.
 The limited number of jets and the easy availability of trenches and defensive structures for cover added to the ineffectiveness of Pakistani air operations.
 During the night of 10/11 September, Pakistani forces began a withdrawal under the supervision of Major Bhatti.
 As a result, after intense fighting, the Indian army captured Burki on 11 September and held it throughout the rest of the war.